NavonilNM/emergency-des/README.md

 # emergency-des
-Testing STARS RAP (DES model of AE) - Python
+Testing 2 for STARS RAP (DES model of AE) - Python Author is Nav
-How to Change this?
-Author is Nav
-Test Again
-One more time